Direct Sales, MLMs, Network Marketing, whatever you wanna call it, I feel like you either love it or hate it.

 Those sort of tactics basically do the opposite.
 It pushes people away.
 They don’t want to keep telling you no. It’s totally awkward.
 Abby reminds them that people want to be your friend on Facebook, not be pressured into buying from you.

 We as women value our relationships so much and can really take it personally when our friends and family don’t support us.
 One of Abby’s friends made a statement that she really liked, “My job as your family or friend, is to support you in your successes, not to support you in your business.”

-It’s a better business move to have family and friends support you by referring friends to who are your ideal client.
-Sending people your way that would want to be in your community or would maybe eventually buy from you is way more valuable than hosting a party that no one really wants to be at.
+It’s a better business move to have family and friends support you by referring people to you who are your ideal client.
+Sending people your way that want to be in your community or would maybe eventually buy from you is way more valuable than hosting a party that no one really wants to be at.

 Doing this will create a huge mindset shift.
 Every conversation you have can just be a conversation where you connect with people.
 If the business stuff somes up, you can offer to tell them more, but leave all the pressure out of it.

 There has been a trend that is way too sales-focused.
 Her coaching business is called Abby’s Coffee Social because she wants social sellers to put the focus back on the relationship aspects that this business model was built on.

 Without the people, you have no business.
 And if you push people away by not acting like a professional business owner, they’re not going to refer you to more people, your groups aren’t going to grow, there’s not going to be engagement, and you won’t be able to build a team because people aren’t going to want to spend time with you.
 Building those relationships is the key to growing your business.